 The Company's policy is to recognize any interest or penalties related to uncertain tax positions in income tax expense.
-Interest and penalties recognized during the periods ended December 31, 2018 and 2017 were insignificant.
+Interest and penalties recognized during the periods ended December 31, 2019 and December 31, 2018 were insignificant.

-11. Stock Based Compensation
+12. Stock Based Compensation

 Options and restricted stock units and awards have been granted to officers and key employees at an exercise price equal to estimated fair value at the date of grant as determined by the Board of Directors.
-All options, units, and awards granted are service awards, and as such are based solely upon fulfilling a requisite service period (the vesting period).
-At December 31, 2018, the Company had two stock based compensation plans.
+All options, units, and awards granted are service awards, and are based solely upon fulfilling a requisite service period (the vesting period).
+At December 31, 2019, the Company had two stock based compensation plans.